aaronbloomfield/nws/hws/arp/index.md

 - Fri, Feb 2: Clarified that the command, for the MITM attack, should be `telnet`, not `ssh`; also clarified that `urlsnarf` on *outer1* should run on `eth1`, not `eth0`
 - Sat, Feb 3: Updated the `outputARPConflictfunction()` function.
+- Sun, Feb 4: Clarified about using the same IP address twice in `outputARPConflict()` when the other IP is now known.

 ### Built-in Commands